micropython/micropython/docs/library/pyb.CAN.rst

    - ``CAN.BUS_OFF`` -- the controller is on but not participating in bus activity (TEC overflowed beyond 255).

+.. method:: CAN.info([list])

+   Get information about the controller's error states and TX and RX buffers.
+   If *list* is provided then it should be a list object with at least 8 entries, which will be filled in with the information.
+Otherwise a new list will be created and filled in.
+In both cases the return value of the method is the populated list.

+   The values in the list are:

+   - TEC value
+   - REC value
+   - number of times the controller enterted the Error Warning state (wrapped around to 0 after 65535)
+   - number of times the controller enterted the Error Passive state (wrapped around to 0 after 65535)
+   - number of times the controller enterted the Bus Off state (wrapped around to 0 after 65535)
+   - number of pending TX messages
+   - number of pending RX messages on fifo 0
+   - number of pending RX messages on fifo 1

 .. method:: CAN.setfilter(bank, mode, fifo, params, \*, rtr)

    Configure a filter bank: